Cecil Skotnes: Later life

 In his later years, Skotnes had begun to reflect more on his own origins.
 The journey of his father from Norway to Canada and then to Africa, the death of his uncle on the Spitzbergen, the cold dim landscape of the Arctic Circle and its contrast to the heat of the South African highveld, and the damp richness of the Cape coast.
 He has produced works on these themes, most notably two portraits of the dead uncle, a trapper who was found, frozen in his hut in the company of the bears, foxes and birds he had hunted.
 But his last works are about none of these things in particular, yet about all of them in general.
 In these engraved paintings can be discerned the shadows of the painted altarpieces of the Renaissance, of lost kingdoms and of ruined cities of the Mediterranean.
 These pictures hold the memories of the gold death masks of Mycenae, the bronze figures of Delphi, the stained pottery and the carved sticks of the early agriculturalists of eastern Africa.
 In their line and gestures, they lament the lives lost, the sacrifice and cruelty and the potential not realised by the miserable system of separate development that held South Africa in its grip for half a century.
 Above all they celebrate art as the realisation of the most valuable of human all human experiences and the one that should be most accessible to everyone – the imagination.

-Cecil Skotnes's career has been a rich and rewarding one from which many have benefited – his family, his students, young artists, his friends and those who have bought and bartered his work.
-His contribution has been recognised by all those who love him and his art, by universities who have conferred honorary degrees on him (UCT, Wits and Rhodes) and by the State President with the award of a gold medal for service to the country and, in particular, for his contribution to the de-racialision of South African art.
+Cecil Skotnes had a long and influential career that impacted his family, students, fellow artists, and collectors of his work.
+His contributions to art and education were widely recognized.
+Several universities, including University of Cape Town, University of the Witwatersrand, and Rhodes University, awarded him honorary degrees.
+He also received a gold medal from the State President for his service to the country and for his role in promoting the de-racialisation of South African art.